amreid/Odoo-on-IKS/README.md

 This document will help penetrating a new market IBM didn’t use to knock.
+Which is the small and medium business market.
+The document will highlight the benefits customers can get from having Odoo on a platform like IBM Cloud.
+Leveraging the cloud services benefits side by side with Odoo gives the customer very solid, stable and robust solution.

-Which is the small business market, Egypt will be the example we will use most of the time, which we believe we can clone it to similar countries.
+From the business point of view, We will use Egypt as an example / reference, which we believe we can clone it to similar countries.

-The document will
+The document is divided into the below sections:
 - Give an overview about Odoo,  Its customer segment, It’s market share..etc.
-- Architecture Diagram for Odoo on IBM Cloud.
+- Reference Architecture Diagram for Odoo on IBM Cloud with bulk of Cloud services.
 - How to integrate Odoo with IBM Services.
-- Detailed Technical guide describing the “How To”.
+- Detailed step by step technical guide describing the “How To”.
-- Financial Figure for an average setup of Odoo on IBM Cloud.
+- Financial Figure for the different Odoo packages.

 ## Odoo Overview
 Odoo is a suite of web-based open source business apps.
 The main Odoo Apps include an Open Source CRM, Website Builder, eCommerce, Project Management, Billing & Accounting, Point of Sale, Human Resources, Marketing, Manufacturing, Purchase Management, …